 The mitochondria are mainly concerned with energy production (ATP) – ATP synthase is located along the inner membrane where electron transport chain occurs.
 The inner membrane has folds called Cristae.
 Outer membrane is smooth.

-Mitochondria are also involved in Ca2+ homeostasis and signalling.
+Mitochondria also help in Ca2+ homeostasis and signaling.

 The mitochondria are also the major source of body heat production.

 Glucose enters the mitochondria and is first converted to pyruvate in the cytosol by glycolysis, producing a small net amount of ATP and reduced nicotinic adenine dinucleotide (NADH).

 Glycolysis does not require oxygen and when there’s no O2, NADH gets re-oxidized to NAD+ by metabolism of the pyruvate to Lactate.

 When there is sufficient O2, oxidative phosphorylation (Aerobic) in the mitochondria produces ∼15-fold more ATP for each glucose molecule than does glycolysis (Anaerobic).